holarissun/PanelGPT/README.md

 ## Citation

-If you use our code and prompt, please consider citing our paper (preferred) or GitHub repository:
+If you use our code and prompt, please consider citing our paper:

 ```bibtex
 @article{sun2023offline,